vivekisreddy/vivekisreddy/README.md

 strong commitment to integrating software seamlessly with hardware to create innovative solutions.
 I thrive on the challenge of combining programming, mechanics, and electrical hardware to bring my ideas to life.

-## Education
+# Education
 Worcester Polytechnic Institute (WPI) - Class of 2026

-Double Major in Robotics Engineering and Computer Science
+Double Major in Robotics Engineering and Computer Science (Bachelors of Science)

-## Interests
+# Interests

 My academic journey and personal projects are driven by my fascination with various areas of technology, including: